afaqahmedkhalil/ml_project/README.md

 Step 8: Now OPEN Jupyter Notebook inside "text2pic" environment.

-## How to Generate Images:
+## How to Generate Image:
-If you want to generate image.
+If you want to generate image:

 STEP-1.
 Prompt: Type "text" inside string, what kind of image you want to generate.